-Pain is an useful catastrophe messaging system for the body.
+Pain is a useful catastrophe messaging system for the body.
 It is a message that something isn’t right, at a volume that cannot be easily discounted.
 It exists to protect the body, supporting protective action to prevent further injury.
 The network that carries these messages is the nervous system, to the brain, and then from the peripheral nerves to the spine.
-While pain is an useful tool to keep us healthy and to minimize injuries, it can also get out of control and continue after its purpose was served.
-Chiropractic treatment is useful in reducing or eliminating many sorts of pain, and may be effective with continual pain.
-It’s important to delve a bit deeper into the subject of pain, before we analyze how pain is treated by chiropractors.
+While pain is a useful tool to keep us healthy and to minimize injuries, it can also get out of control and continue after its purpose was served.
+Chiropractic treatment is useful in reducing or eliminating many sorts of pain, and maybe effective with continual pain.
+It’s important to delve a bit deeper into the subject of pain before we analyze how pain is treated by chiropractors.

 Chronic vs. Acute Pain

 Severe pain occurs suddenly, in response to an injury or unhealthy change in physical function.
 Chronic pain is pain which will have started suddenly but remains long after.
 Many accidents and disease processes, for example, result in pain that lingers long after the case triggered it.
 Chronic pain is a complex entity, as the longer, we feel a special pain, the more brains and our bodies alter to suit it.
 It is as if persistent pain creates grooves in brain function that complicate efforts to reduce or stop it.
 Continual pain, sometimes, can become a custom, one that is very hard to break.

 Chronic pain can arise from many sources.
 Common sources include injuries that don’t completely heal, long-term disease procedures, and harms to the nervous system.
 Additionally, there are types of continual pain that is psychogenic, such as phantom leg syndrome, that work through a different mechanism than classic continual pain but are troublesome and even debilitating for many individuals.

 Theories of Pain Perception